Archive

 Last thought.
 A Civil Action is an underrated legal thriller about a class action case brought against local polluters.
 John Travolta is the engine, a plaintiff’s lawyer fighting a massive, all-enveloping case and his own sense of inadequacy, and he is quite good.
 Duvall represents one of two corporate defendants, a wily, eccentric old line senior partner with a white shoe Boston firm.
 I’ve been around lawyers of all stripes my whole life.
 He is spot-on, brilliant, and inhabits the quirky-but-wise character entirely:

-In one of the first moments of the film, we meet Bruce Springsteen (Jeremy Allen White) as a little boy, hearing his father (Stephen Graham) coming up the stairs, drunk, to spar with him.
-In the process, Bruce catches a slap.
-We know it’s gonna’ be these two guys the whole picture, as the shy, depressed superstar makes his most personal, least commercial opus, Nebraska, while grappling with his troubled upbringing.
+At the outset, we meet Bruce Springsteen (Jeremy Allen White) as a little boy, hearing his father (Stephen Graham) coming up the stairs, drunk, to spar with him.
+Bruce catches a slap, and we know it’s gonna’ be these two guys the whole picture, as the shy, depressed superstar makes his most personal, least commercial opus, Nebraska, while grappling with his troubled upbringing.

-I read Bruce’s autobiography and was mightily impressed with its honesty, charity, and equanimity.
-There was little, however, about the ghost of his abusive father.
+I read Bruce’s autobiography and was impressed with its honesty, charity, and equanimity.
+There was little, however, about his abusive father.
 Maybe Bruce wasn’t ready to share.
-But the point is relevant because while his father seems to be a handful, he is not portrayed as such a monster so as to justify the depths of Bruce’s torment.
+But the point is relevant because in the film, while his father seems to be a handful, he is not portrayed as such a monster so as to justify the depths of Bruce’s torment.
 In fact, when Bruce is writing Nebraska, he seems more influenced by Terence Malick’s Badlands than Daddy issues.

-In the midst of his struggle, Bruce has a relationship with a single mother (Odessa Young).
-It is supposed to be a simple, earthy union, a local rocker and a “heart of gold” fan who sees through The Boss’ facade, a ludicrous conceit.
-This is post The River.
-He’s massive.
-He’s been on the cover of Newsweek and Time.
-But the picture persists in the silliness of Bruce the regular guy.
-When Bruce drops his waitress gal off, because of course she’s a waitress, in a diner, it is in a blue collar neighborhood, oil storage tanks in the background.
+No matter.
+The picture persists in the massive conceit of Bruce the regular guy.
+When Bruce drops his waitress gal off, because of course she’s a waitress (in a diner, no less), it is in a blue collar row house, oil storage tanks in the background.
 Her father comes out and says, in a hackneyed, suspicious New Jersey small townie way, “is that the … uh … guitar player fella’?”
-Dad then sneeringly harkens to Uncle Dave, who “played guitar” and presumably, was not much of a success.
+Dad then sneeringly brings up Uncle Dave, who also “played guitar” and presumably, was not much of a success.

 Oof.